High School Orchestral Institute

 • may attend other orchestra, chamber, solo, and opera performances

 The High School Division is open to students who are at least 14 by the start date of their program and have not yet completed one year as a full-time college student.
 The program is a six-and-a-half week session, with numerous concerts presented by the High School participants during that time.
-Shorter sessions are not available in this program.
-Information about our on-campus safety procedures will be updated regularly on our FAQ page.

 Dates and Deadlines

-Program Dates: June 23 - August 6, 2023
+Program Dates: June 21 - August 4, 2024

-Ages: 14-18, including graduating high school seniors
+Ages: 14-18, including rising HS freshmen and graduating HS seniors

 Scholarships: BMC offers both merit scholarship and financial aid support as part of the application process